www.ellenrodenberg.nl

 Het gesprek gaat nog even door, daarna nemen de vraagtekens afscheid.

-Ik laat de grote metalen gaaswolk liggen en veeg een klein stuk voor me uit.
+De grote metalen gaaswolk Ik laat ik liggen en veeg een klein stuk metaal gaas voor me uit.

 Afbeelding met ongewerveld dier, insect